cutsin/require-yml/README.md

 ```

 ***Notes***:
  * user loaders precede built-in ones.
+Loader of first matched pattern is used.
    The built-in loaders are:
    ```
      { pattern: /\.(yml|yaml)$/, load: target => jsYaml.load(fs.readFileSync(resolvePath(target), 'utf8')) },
      { pattern: /\.(json|js)$/, load: target => require(resolvePath(target)) },
    ```
- * order of `loaders` does not effect order of files (order of `extensions` does, but only between files of same name in same directory)
+ * order of `loaders` does not effect order of loaded files (order of `extensions` does, and only between files in same directory)
- * You may support custom extensions by providing both `extensions` and custom `loaders`
+ * You can support custom extensions by providing `loaders`
+ * You can have the tool try your custom extensions for paths you provide without extension by including it in `extensions`

 ### require a directory